Mental Health First Aid Guide: Essential Skills to Support People in Crisis

 Panic AttackEncourage slow breathing, stay present

-Suicidal ThoughtsStay with person, seek urgent help
+Suicidal ThoughtsStay with the person, seek urgent help

-Severe AnxietyProvide calm reassurance, reduce stimuli
+Severe AnxietyProvide reassurance, reduce external stimuli

-Emotional DistressListen actively, validate feelings
+Emotional DistressListen actively and validate feelings

 Conclusion